RaspberryPiFoundation/curriculum_documentation/html.md

 + Children can save their code online, allowing them to access their webpages both within their club and at home;
 + Children can share their webpages with others, and can remix webpages shared with them.

+The first HTML & CSS project (called [Happy Birthday](http://jumpto.cc/birthday)) explains the creating, saving and running of a simple Scratch program in more detail.

 ### Working Offline

 There may be times when children in your club will need to write HTML & CSS code offline.
 The following is a short guide to writing, editing and viewing HTML & CSS offline.